 There are plenty of wonderful dog walks on Mull.
-Lovely beaches and places without any livestock but the emphasis from the Scottish Outdoor Access Code is on you keeping your dog under control.
+Lovely beaches and places without any livestock but the emphasis from the Scottish Outdoor Access Code is on you keeping your dog under close control.

 You can walk anywhere in Scotland as long as you take responsibility for yourselves, do no harm to anything and respect the privacy of those who live where you are walking.

 Walking with dogs – the rules

 When walking with a dog there are certain additional rules.
 It makes sense to gem up by reading the Scottish Outdoor Access Code.